mascaldotfr/CoRT/warstatus/stats/README.md

 This directory includes the necessary code used to generate statistics.

 `generate.py` is called by `../warstatus.py`.
-It writes new events in a sqlite3 database `events.sqlite` and generates a small JSON report called `statistics.txt` if any change happened since the last run.
+It writes new events in a sqlite3 database `events.sqlite`.
+It generates a small JSON report called `statistics.json` and big JSON one `events.json` containing a dump of the events the last 30 days if any change happened since the last run.
 The default output directory is this very directory.

 **You must have a working warstatus (see `/warstatus/README.md`) for statistics